nixworks/public/news/2010/09/3/index.md

 _Context: Indonesia, Mount Sinabung, North Sumatra_

 ### [States in the New England region of the United States prepare for a possible impact from Hurricane Earl which has weakened to a tropical storm. ](/news/2010/09/3/states-in-the-new-england-region-of-the-united-states-prepare-for-a-possible-impact-from-hurricane-earl-which-has-weakened-to-a-tropical-sto.md)
-_Context: Hurricane Earl, New England, United States, tropical storm_
+_Context: American, Hurricane Earl, New England, tropical storm_

 ### [Forest fires flare up in the southern Russian regions of Volgograd and Saratov, killing two people and burning down 500 buildings. ](/news/2010/09/3/forest-fires-flare-up-in-the-southern-russian-regions-of-volgograd-and-saratov-killing-two-people-and-burning-down-500-buildings.md)
 At least four people have died and hundreds of homes have been destroyed in a new outbreak of wildfires in Russia.